-Capital, funding, financing, or money (they all mean the same thing) is the fuel that allows businesses to grow.
+Capital, funding, financing, or money (they all mean the same thing) is the fuel that allows large and small businesses to grow.
 Without capital, businesses fail.
-With capital, startups and early stage companies can begin to grow, and mature companies can achieve even greater scale.
+With capital, startup businesses and early-stage companies can begin to grow, and mature companies can achieve even greater scale.

 However, there are ways to attract this kind of capital, and there are tons of startup capital sources that are largely overlooked by entrepreneurs.